Virtual Classes of Character Stacks: Introduction

+A precise understanding of this virtual class provides a lot of important equivariant information, such as how to decompose the representation variety $R_G(M)$ into $G$-equivariant pieces, how to stratify it according to the stabilizers of the action and how $G$ acts on each of these pieces.
+From these data, one can try to understand subtle properties such as the locus of irreducible representations or to envisage the GIT quotient.

-The goal of this work is to extend the quantum method to compute the virtual class of the character stack of closed manifolds of arbitrary dimension.
-In Section \ref{sec:grothendieck-ring}, we define the \textit{Grothendieck ring of representable stacks} over the classifying stack $\BG$, denoted $\K(\RStck/\BG)$, generated by separated algebraic $G$-spaces.
-To this aim, in this paper we construct a Topological Quantum Field Theory (TQFT) computing such virtual classes, as proven in Theorem \ref{thm:tqft-stacky}.
+The aim of this work is precisely to provide a general method able to perform these virtual class calculations in an effective way.
+To be precise, in this paper we construct a Topological Quantum Field Theory (TQFT) computing such virtual classes, as proven in Theorem \ref{thm:tqft-stacky}.

 \begin{theorem*} Let $n \geq 1$ and $G$ an algebraic group.
 There exists a lax monoidal Topological Quantum Field Theory